 How Do underground Vault Explosions Happen?

 When we drive around, we don't really think about what lies beneath us.
-But there are tunnels, caves, sewers, and all forms of infrastructure running across and underneath the roads.
-Obviously, placing a manhole cover - also a gas pressure relief point - along a publicly accessible road, is the most convenient, economical way to manage underground utilities.
+But there are tunnels, caves, sewers, and all infrastructure forms running across and underneath the roads.
+Obviously, placing a manhole cover - also a gas pressure relief point - along a publicly accessible road is the most convenient, economical way to manage underground utilities.
 So roads, commerce, and public utilities go hand in hand.

 All of these nooks, crannies from sewers, rain gutters, and other worker access points can act as high-pressure release valves, concentrating the blast of an underground explosion into residential areas as well as the streets and highways.
-Although various safety devices have been created to help reduce the dangers of explosions in underground electrical vaults, the basic risks to drivers can still be fatal.
+Although various safety devices have been created to help reduce the dangers of explosions in underground electrical vaults, drivers' basic risks can still be fatal.

 Over time, leaked, or even naturally occurring gasses can build up underground in or near underground vaults.
 As these high-pressure gasses build up, they must be ventilated so they can escape from the vault.
 And if it's not expelled from the vault quickly, it can build up and ignite, blowing up an entire section of road, for example.
 Sometimes a spark from a faulty electrical switch or another piece of equipment catches fire or sets off electrical sparks.

-The government has a duty to inspect, repair, design modify, and maintain underground vaults in such a way so as to avoid or reduce the severity of the potential high pressure, explosive forces in a vault accident.
+The government has a duty to inspect, repair, design, modify, and maintain underground vaults in such a way to avoid or reduce the severity of the potential high pressure, explosive forces in a vault accident.
 But even the best preventative measure or safety device cannot eliminate all of the dangers associated with underground vaults near roads.

 Electrical Vault Explosion Car Accidents Are No Joke.